What is meant by supporting ‘young researchers’?

 We do not have joint publications yet, is this a problem?

-No, but evidence of the cooperation is always appreciated in the evaluation, and listing joint publications is an example of an already stable cooperation.
+No, but evidence of the cooperation is always appreciated in the evaluation, and listing joint publications is one example of an already stable cooperation.
 You could also mention if you have worked in the same research team at one point or how you became aware of each other’s work.

 What can be in kind contributions for a Humanities and Social Science lab?